 Nutrition plays an important role in recovery.
 The right eating plan can help patients feel better, stay stronger, and better cope with possible side effects of treatment.
 Nutrition counseling focuses on helping minimize the side effects of cancer treatment like loss of appetite or weight.
 It also addresses ongoing concerns such as diabetes, hypertension, or obesity.
 Maintaining a healthy weight and controlling co-morbidities is a critical factor in beating cancer.

 The UMMC Cancer Center and Research Institute has a licensed, registered oncology dietitian to help develop individualized nutrition plans.
 Our dietitian works closely with patients at high risk for nutrition problems, such as those who have difficulty chewing or swallowing.
 We also work with any patient who has nutritional questions or needs.
 Our staff dietitian can provide nutrition counseling, guidance on food choices, meal plans, recipes, and nutrition tips.

 Some cancer treatments, like chemotherapy and radiation, can make patients more susceptible to dental health issues.
 A comprehensive dental exam should be scheduled before such treatments to see if the mouth is healthy or if further dental care is needed.
 University Dentists are experienced in helping cancer patients maintain a healthy mouth before, during, and after treatment.

 UMMC has several pharmacies with convenient access from appointment locations.
-All medications can be ordered to any of our three locations, which honor most prescription plans and can accept most major credit cards.
+Our three locations honor most prescription plans and can accept most major credit cards.
 Prescriptions can be refilled by phone or requested online.
 Pharmacy hours vary by location.